We’re incredibly proud of our Sing with Us choirs, which every week support thousands of people affected by cancer through the power of song.

 Since setting up our first choir in 2010, we’ve wanted to find out more about the benefits of singing for people affected by cancer.
 Our choir members have always told us that singing and being a member of the choir makes them feel better, but we wanted to understand the science behind it.

-We were particularly interested in seeing what benefit singing in a choir had over a six-month period, on mental health and wellbeing.
+They were particularly interested in seeing what benefit singing in a choir had over a six-month period, on mental health and wellbeing.

-We also found that singing and being part of the choirs particularly helped people that had low levels of mental health and wellbeing at the start of the study.
+They also found that singing and being part of the choirs particularly helped people that had low levels of mental health and wellbeing at the start of the study.
 In other words, the people who needed to benefit the most, did.

 The research also involved people who had been recently bereaved to try to understand what, if any, benefits singing in a choir could bring and why this occurred.
-The results showed people who sang in the choir benefitted from more consistent levels of mental health when compared to the group who did no singing.
+The results showed people who sang in the choir benefited from more consistent levels of mental health when compared to the group who did no singing.

 Dr Daisy Fancourt said: “Tenovus Cancer Care choirs helped to give people new skills and a sense of pride.
 This then seems to transfer into the other aspects of their lives and seems to be one of the drivers of the improvements in their mental health.

 “As a researcher it’s been a really wonderful project to work on, and to see the huge amount of energy involved in these choirs.
 Often when you hear about the choirs it’s difficult to picture what it’s actually like to take part, but having seen the infectious enthusiasm there’s something very special here for people affected by cancer.”